-· · · Strategy Action Who is Responsible Update Parish development regulations to allow designation of those development proposals that result in significant economic benefits (including job creation, high-wage jobs, investment, and public revenue generation) as 'Projects of Parish-wide Significance.
+St. John Parish Comprehensive Plan Implementation Table Strategy Action Who is Responsible G, Update Parish development regulations to allow designation of those development proposals that result in significant economic benefits (including job creation, high-wage jobs, investment, and public revenue generation) as 'Projects of Parish-wide Significance.
 For such projects: Economic Development, Planning, Parish President, Consultants as Necessary Create More Flexible Zoning Regulations and Permitting Procedures for Commercial and Industrial Uses a.
 Develop expedited permitting processes and coordination mechanisms to facilitate economic development. b.
 Improve the efficiency of the permit review process and develop a 60- to 90-day permit review for all priority projects. c.
-Create processes that allow pre-qualification of individual sites so development and environmental permits are available in a timely Economic Development, Parish President, Planning Economic Development, Parish President, Planning Increase the numbers and skills of the St. John Parish Workforce Support the expansion of technical and professional training capabilities in St. John Parish by developing partnerships with regional educational institutions to support workforce development for targeted industries.
-Create a Parish-wide Workforce Alliance Board to spearhead creation of a 20 - year workforce development plan Parish President, Economic Development, Parish Council, Educational Partners, Consultants as Necessary Increase the numbers and skills of the St. John Parish Workforce In cooperation with Delgado Community College or other educational partners, support establishment of a regional training center in St. John Parish that offers career progression for those seeking advanced training in high- technology fields.
+Create processes that allow prequalification of individual sites so development and environmental permits are available in a timely manner.
+Economic Development, Parish President, Planning Economic Development, Parish President, Planning Increase the numbers and skills of the St. John Parish Workforce Support the expansion of technical and professional training capabilities in St. John Parish by developing partnerships with regional educational institutions to support workforce development for targeted industries.
+Create a Parish-wide Workforce Alliance Board to spearhead creation of a 20 - year workforce development plan.
+Parish President, Economic Development, Parish Council, Educational Partners, Consultants as Necessary St. John Parish Comprehensive Plan Implementation Table Strategy Action Who is Responsible Increase the numbers and skills of the St. John Parish Workforce In cooperation with Delgado Community College or other educational partners, support establishment of a regional training center in St. John Parish that offers career progression for those seeking advanced training in high- technology fields.
 Support continued vocational skills training through the St. John Parish public education system.
-Parish President, Economic Development, Parish Council, Educational Partners, Consultants as Necessary Encourage And Support Public Efforts That Empower Efficient and Environmentally Supportive Development: Create and fund a publicly owned and operated wetland mitigation bank to provide a convenient and efficient mechanism to convert low- value wetlands that impinge upon development.
-Update the zoning ordinance to reflect the emerging market and economic demand for industrial development.
+Parish President, Economic Development, Parish Council, Educational Partners, Consultants as Necessary Encourage And Support Public Efforts That Empower Efficient and Create and fund a publicly owned and operated wetland mitigation bank to provide a convenient and Update the zoning ordinance to reflect the emerging market and economic demand for